 The clinical and demographic characteristics of the patients are listed in (Table 1).

-In the chi-square analysis with the variables according to the RSR groups of ACS, UA, NSTEMI, and STEMI were more common in the group I in both males and females.
-AIMI was more common in the group II, AAMI was common in the group I. However, TVD and mortality were more common and statistically significant in the group 2 (P < 0.05, Table 2).
+In the chi-square analysis with the variables according to the RSR groups of ACS, UA, NSTEMI, and STEMI were more common in group I for both males and females.
+AIMI was more common in group II, and AAMI was more common in group I. However, TVD and mortality were more common and statistically significant in group II (P < 0.05, Table 2).

-In the chi-square analysis of ACS groups according to the variables; ischemic heart failure, ventricular tachycardia, acute pulmonary oedema were more common in AAMI.
+In the chi-square analysis of ACS groups according to the variables, ischemic heart failure, ventricular tachycardia, and acute pulmonary oedema were more common in AAMI.
 Atrioventricular block was more common in AIMI.
 TVD and mortality were observed to be more common in AAMI (P < 0.05, Table 3).

-In the chi-square analysis of ACS according to the blocked major coronary artery; in terms of complications, ischemic heart failure and ventricular tachycardia were most commonly detected in the left anterior descending (LAD = L2), atrioventricular block was most commonly detected in the right coronary artery, pericardial effusion and cardiac tamponade were most commonly detected in the LAD, acute pulmonary oedema was most commonly detected in the circumflex artery.
+In the chi-square analysis of ACS, according to the blocked major coronary artery in terms of complications, ischemic heart failure and ventricular tachycardia were most commonly detected in the left anterior descending (LAD = L2), atrioventricular block was most commonly detected in the right coronary artery, pericardial effusion and cardiac tamponade were most commonly detected in the LAD, and acute pulmonary oedema was most commonly detected in the circumflex artery.
 TVD and mortality were most commonly found in the LAD (P < 0.05, Table 4).
 RDW; STEMI, NSTEMI, TVD, post-AMI complications and group I were high.

 The univariate and multivariate Cox regression analysis of the variables between the RSR groups were statistically significant (P < 0.05, Table 5).